Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

 The inference here is that competent authorities are supervising Obliged Entities wherever they are ‘established’.
-It follows if an Obliged Entity is established in multiple member states then it needs to be registered/licensed by the relevant competent authority in ALL the member states where it is established.
+It follows if an Obliged Entity is established in multiple member states then it needs to be registered or licensed by the relevant competent authority in ALL the member states where it is established.

-In conclusion, the trigger for Host State licensing/registration has to be based on establishing an agency, branch or subsidiary in a Host State.
+In conclusion, the trigger for Host State licensing or registration has to be based on establishing an agency, branch or subsidiary in a Host State.

-If the Author’s opinion is adopted then a VC Institution incorporated, for example, in France will need to be registered/licensed by a supervisory authority in the France.
-If the same VC Institution decides to set up an ‘agency, branch or subsidiary’ in any other member state then it will need to ensure that either the subsidiary is registered/licensed in the Host State or, if an agent, that the agent is registered/licensed in the Host State and, if a branch, that the French company is registered in the Host State.
+If the Author’s opinion is adopted then a VC Institution incorporated, for example, in France will need to be registered or licensed by a supervisory authority in the France.
+If the same VC Institution decides to set up an ‘agency, branch or subsidiary’ in any other member state then it will need to ensure that either the subsidiary is registered or licensed in the Host State or, if an agent, that the agent is registered or licensed in the Host State and, if a branch, that the French company is registered in the Host State.

-There cannot be another interpretation of the application of 4AMLD to VC Institutions that does not either lead to deliberate discrimination against VC Institutions compared with other Obliged Entities or, worse, complete absurdity where every single Obliged Entity, whether they are selling houses on the internet, or selling currency or VC now needs to get licensing/registration in every single member state where they provide services or have customers.
+There cannot be another interpretation of the application of 4AMLD to VC Institutions that does not either lead to deliberate discrimination against VC Institutions compared with other Obliged Entities or, worse, complete absurdity where each single Obliged Entity, whether they are selling houses on the internet, or selling currency or VC now needs to get licensing or registration in every single member state where they provide services or have customers.

-In the article below we seek to offer a basic introduction to the rationale of a decentralised payment system such as bitcoin, to give a basic description of how the payment system functions.
-This is to form the basis of why we all have/ or have had ‘blockchain fever’ and Venture Capitalists, banks and governments can’t get enough blockchain.
+We seek to offer a basic introduction to the rationale of a decentralised payment system such as bitcoin, to give a basic description of how the payment system functions.
+This is to form the basis of why we all have, or have had ‘blockchain fever’ and venture capitalists, banks and governments can’t get enough blockchain.

-This is not meant to be a comprehensive technical description.
-However, the jargon used in this sector makes understanding the overall utility of bitcoin difficult to grasp, so I have tried to keep the language simple to facilitate an easier appreciation of the main concepts.
+The jargon used in this sector makes understanding the overall utility of bitcoin difficult to grasp, so here, I have tried to keep the language simple to facilitate an easier appreciation of the main concepts.
+However, this is not meant to be a comprehensive technical description.

 Satoshi wanted to create a peer-to-peer (P2P) payment system that was designed for the internet age.
-Bank cards were being used online for payments, but the bank card for remote payments is a deeply flawed payment instrument: purchasing power over someone else’s bank account can be stolen by simply seeing the digits displayed on the front and back of a card.
+Bank cards were being used online for payments, using a bank card for remote payments is a deeply flawed payment instrument – purchasing power over someone else’s bank account can be stolen by simply seeing the digits displayed on the front and back of a card.
 Essentially, the bank card was never designed for online payments.

 All of that administration and liability leads to the overall costs of the payment system being high and that cost is silently transferred to the users through higher transaction fees charged to merchants and users.

 Satoshi wanted a system that would allow for a more accessible, seamless and more secure manner to make remote payments.
-He/she saw bitcoin, used in conjunction with escrow services, to provide a simple yet extremely secure mechanism for paying remotely for goods/services.
+They saw bitcoin, used in conjunction with escrow services, to provide a simple, yet extremely secure, mechanism for remote payments for goods and services.

 There have been countless examples of alternative payment systems, however, not all have been successful.
-Previously, a number of these systems (E-Gold for instance) popped up that were centralised where, for example, all transactions had to be validated by a central authority to be approved.
-This was no different in reality to electronic money/stored value systems, the most successful of which in this category is Paypal.
+Previously, a number of these systems popped up that were centralised.
+Where, for example, all transactions had to be validated by a central authority to be approved.
+One example is E-gold.
+In reality, this was no different to electronic money or stored value systems, the most successful of which, in this category, is PayPal.

-However, what was new about bitcoin was that there wasn’t a central issuer – someone responsible for the administration of the payment system (i.e. ensuring credits and debits were correct) and or responsible for the backed value.
+However, what was new about bitcoin was that there was no central issuer – someone responsible for the administration of the payment system, ensuring credits and debits were correct, for example and/or responsible for the backed value.

 We don’t understand digital assets.
 Our first exposure to electronic money has always been in the form of a credit.
 Even our first exposure to money as a concept has been in the form of a credit rather than an asset.

-Money in any form is deeply associated within the social psyche with credit.
-Cash is a promissory note which is a credit from the Central Bank for the face value of the note.
-However the credit issued from a Central Bank is a circular notion: the promissory note used to be redeemable for a precious metal such as gold but now it is just redeemable for itself.
-Private credit institutions being banks hold the vast majority of national currency in an economy and when funds are deposited with them they provide a digital credit to their customers.
-E-money institutions perform the same function as credit institutions in that they issue digital credits for customers to spend online.
-Electronic money as a general concept has always been a credit and never an asset.
+Money, in any form, is deeply associated with credit within the social psyche.
+Cash is a promissory note, which is a credit from the Central Bank for the face value of the note.
+However, the credit issued from a Central Bank is a circular notion.
+In the past, the promissory note was redeemable for a precious metal such as gold, but now it is just redeemable for itself.
+Private credit institutions, i.e. banks, hold the vast majority of national currency in an economy.
+When funds are deposited with them they provide a digital credit to their customers.
+E-money institutions perform the same function as credit institutions, in that they issue digital credits for customers to spend online.
+Electronic money as a general concept, has always been a credit and never an asset.

 However, bitcoin is the first time that a digital asset, which can function in a similar way to money, has been created.

-If they have a balance in bitcoin on their wallet they actually have that value in their wallet not a liability that someone will pay them the face value of the asset.
+If they have a balance in bitcoin on their wallet, they actually have that value in their wallet, but not a liability that someone will pay them the face value of the asset.

-If you are designing a decentralised payment system then you have to remove all central issuers and central counterparties.
-For the system to be the purest form of P2P payments it has to be used, managed and controlled by the peers in the system.
-If you introduce an issuer who receives bitcoins from everyone and issues credits representing the right to redeem the credit for bitcoins then you haven’t achieved the full decentralisation of the payment system.
+If you are designing a decentralised payment system, then you should remove all central issuers and central counterparties.
+For the system to be the purest form of P2P payments, it should be used, managed and controlled by the peers in the system.
+If you introduce an issuer who receives bitcoins from everyone and issues credits representing the right to redeem the credit for bitcoins, then you haven’t achieved the full decentralisation of the payment system.

-So Satoshi’s invention was partly to say let’s create a new form of value that can live in the decentralised payment system.
-If we are successful creating a digital asset such as bitcoin then we can go on to complete the design of the decentralised payment system.
+So, Satoshi’s invention was partly create a new form of value that can live in the decentralised payment system.
+If we are successful creating a digital asset such as bitcoin, then we can go on to complete the design of the decentralised payment system.

-So, in summary, the key with giving inherent value to bitcoin means that bitcoin does not, in practice, need an Issuer do any issuing of digital credits.
-As a result there is less dependency on any central or single party.
+In summary, giving inherent value to bitcoin means that bitcoin does not, in practice, need an Issuer to distribute digital credits.
+As a result, there is less dependency on any central or single party.

 But giving a unique value to a digital asset isn’t enough to turn it into a decentralised payment system.

-That is part of the battle won but you now need to take on the technical challenge which is how can you have a payment system with no-one being responsible for the administration of the system?
+You now need to take on the technical challenge, which is how to have a payment system with no-one taking responsibility for the administration of the system?

-Visa and Mastercard and SWIFT are payment system networks and they take responsibility for relaying and executing payment instructions to their network members according to their own protocols which members subscribe to when they join the schemes.
+Visa, MasterCard and SWIFT are payment system networks, and they each take responsibility for relaying and executing payment instructions to their network members, according to their own protocols – to which members subscribe when they join the schemes.

-How did Satoshi manage to create essentially a Visa payment network but without a single person being responsible for the payment network?
+How did Satoshi manage to create, what is essentially a Visa payment network but without a single person being held responsible for the payment network?

-He decentralised the functions of the payment system administrator – creating a prize based competition to incentivise peers in the bitcoin network to do the work required.
+They decentralised the functions of the payment system administrator – creating a prize-based competition to incentivise peers in the bitcoin network to do the necessary work.

-The effect of this meant that rather than having one person responsible for keeping the payment system in order that the entire network would be involved in that process.
+The effect of this meant that rather than having one person responsible for keeping the payment system in order, the entire network would be involved in that process.

-The bitcoin payment system is, in essence, an agreed set of rules that anyone who joins the bitcoin network would agree to.
+The bitcoin payment system is, in essence, an agreed set of rules, adhered to by anyone who joins the bitcoin network.

-Not anything dissimilar to joining any payment network.
-If you were to join SWIFT you would have to agree to their messaging protocol in order to use their telegraphic network to communicate payment instructions to other banks.
+This is not anything dissimilar to joining any payment network.
+If you were to join SWIFT you would have to agree to their messaging protocol in order to use their telegraphic network, to then communicate payment instructions to other banks.

-Then Satoshi thought all the transactions of the payment system should be public for everyone in the network.
+Satoshi then thought that all the transactions within the payment system should be public for everyone in the network.

 These bitcoin transactions are not like publishing your bank statements on Facebook.
-All transactions are associated with a username (not someone’s personal name or a company’s name).
-This means everyone just sees usernames in the payment system and not personal data.
-You can see how many bitcoins a particular user has but you can’t associate that balance to a particular individual.
+All transactions are associated with a username – which is not a personal or company name.
+This means that everyone sees only usernames in the payment system and not personal data.
+You can see how many bitcoins a particular user has, but you can’t associate that balance to a particular individual.

 Bitcoin links every previous transaction to the next one so that it creates a linear transaction chain.
 There is only one transaction chain for bitcoin.
 This transaction chain is also called the blockchain, but we will go into that a bit later.

-Having a full history makes it possible to spot anomalies being introduced into the payment system such as a username trying to send bitcoins that have already been sent (called a double spend).
+Having a full history makes it possible to spot anomalies being introduced into the payment system, such as a username trying to send bitcoins that have already been sent.
+This is called a ‘double spend’.

-First principle is that anyone can transact in the bitcoin network.
-When a transaction has been signed by one person to another then that message is sent out to the network but it is unconfirmed.
+The first principle is that anyone can transact in the bitcoin network.
+When a transaction has been signed by one person to another then that message is sent out to the network but it is ‘unconfirmed’.